Understanding Vacancy Announcements

 The background investigation (or security clearance process if the position requires a secret or top secret clearance) is likely to delay the start date if offered a position.
 In rare circumstances the investigation can take more than six months although investigations are normally completed in four to six months.

-If selected and a favorable determination cannot be made within a reasonable period of time due to disclosed or undisclosed issues in the background investigation (or secret or top secret clearance required cannot obtain the for the position) the employment offer can be withdrawn.
+If selected and a favorable determination cannot be made within a reasonable period of time due to disclosed or undisclosed issues in the background investigation (or secret or top secret clearance required cannot be obtained for the position) the employment offer can be withdrawn.

 Some positions require travel.
-For jobs requiring travel, the announcement will state the degree of travel required as a percent of the available work hours.
+For jobs requiring travel, the announcement will state the degree of travel required as occasional or a percent of the available work hours.
+The “Travel Description” field on the announcement will add specificity to the travel requirements if needed.

 If jobs with similar duties but with different travel requirements will be filled from the same announcement, the announcement will state that the travel requirement is variable.